vanikanoria/portfolio/README.md

 <a id="adapting-explainability-methods-to-image-generation-models"></a>
 ## Adapting Explainability Methods to Image Generation Models

-**Action:**
+**Objective:**
-Developed an explainability framework for text-to-image generation models, focusing on Stable Diffusion.
+- Identify key tokens in text-to-image generation models, focusing on Stable Diffusion.

 **Methods:**
 - Adapted Shapley values (SHAP) to identify key tokens in text prompts.